cdktf/cdktf-provider-github/docs/organizationRuleset.typescript.md

 - *Type:* string

 The type of actor that can bypass a ruleset.
-Can be one of: `RepositoryRole`, `Team`, `Integration`, `OrganizationAdmin`.
+See https://docs.github.com/en/rest/orgs/rules for more information.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.6.0/docs/resources/organization_ruleset#actor_type OrganizationRuleset#actor_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.7.0/docs/resources/organization_ruleset#actor_type OrganizationRuleset#actor_type}

 ---